brymck/pygclip/README.rst

 Usage
 *****

-:code:`pygclip` offers a couple ways to receive code:
+:code:`pygclip` offers a couple ways to retrieve code for passing on to :code:`pygmentize`:

 - From a file
 - Via the standard input